 The Institute for Public Education BC, an independent nonprofit organization, provides high quality information and leadership to build a strong public education system for British Columbia’s children, families, and communities.

 A quality Public Education system strives to insure every child develops their abilities to the fullest.
 No child is excluded.

-A strong Public Education system recognizes children are at the centre of the enterprise.
-It is their individual and diverse needs that should guide policy.
+A strong Public Education system recognizes that children are at the centre of the enterprise.
+It is their individual and collective needs that should guide policy and practice.

 Public Schools are concerned with a broad-based education that includes aesthetic, cultural, emotional, social, physical and vocational development, as well as intellectual and academic engagement.

-The most fundamental and significant relationship in Public Education is between the student – and their parents and the teacher.
+The most fundamental and significant relationship in Public Education is between the student and their caregivers, and the teacher.
 Relationships with peers are also fundamental to their healthy growth and development.

 All professional educators—teachers, administrators, and support personnel—should be free to speak out for the best interests of the children they work with.

-Assessing the progress and value of our Public Schools can’t be reduced to a standardized test.
+Assessing the progress and value of our Public Schools can not be reduced to a standardized test.
 School and system evaluation needs to be carried out with diverse tools and focus on supporting the lives of the children in those schools.